California issues guidelines for church reopenings

 In California, most houses of worship have complied with social distancing, making do with online, remote and a few drive-in services.

-In the Roman Catholic Archdiocese of Los Angeles, the nation’s largest with 5 million members, Archbishop Jose Gomez called on parishes to celebrate Pentacost — a major religious day for many Christians — next Sunday by holding food and blood drives.
+In the Roman Catholic Archdiocese of Los Angeles, Archbishop Jose Gomez called on parishes to celebrate Pentecost — a major religious day for many Christians — next Sunday by holding food and blood drives.

 “I think it is important for all us of to be aware that this is a very dangerous illness, and we are making sure that everything is OK when we come back and celebrate the Eucharist together,” he said.

-But several thousand churches have vowed to defy the current stay-at-home order on Pentacost, arguing they can do so safely.
+But several thousand churches have vowed to defy the current stay-at-home order on Pentecost, arguing they can do so safely.

 Two church services that already were held without authorization have been sources of outbreaks; one in Mendocino County and the other in Butte County.